benjaminfurman/benjaminfurman.github.io/index.md

 ## Ph.
 D. Dissertation

 My research focussed on discovering and characterizing new sex chromosomes in *Xenopus*.
-This work focussed on *X. borealis*, and determined that this species has a newly evolved set of sex chromosomes different from the rest of the genus (which itself has a fairly new sex determining system).
-This system proved quite interesting, as it has rapidly acquired large scale recombination suppression, but the sex chromosomes remain homomorphic (largely similar) to one another.
+This work focussed on *X. borealis*, and determined that this species has a newly evolved set of sex chromosomes different from the rest of the genus (the rest of which have a fairly new sex determining system as well).
+This newer set of sex chromosomes proved quite interesting, as they have rapidly acquired widespread recombination suppression, but the sex chromosomes remain homomorphic (largely similar) to one another.

 *Xenopus* are also interesting for having undergone multiple rounds of genome duplication.
 Another focus of my research was to look at the impact these events have had on genome restructuring and profiling selection across the genome.
 This work demonstrated that differences between the diploid progenitor species have likely lead to unequal evolution of the two subgenomes inherited from the ancestors.